CrazyForks/giant-log-viewer/README.md

 ## Limitations
 - Supports UTF-8 encoding and ASCII text files only
-- Doesn't work if there is a long line (>= 1 MB)
+- Doesn't work if there is a long line (>= 1 MB) in the file
+- Emoji sequences are not supported -- it would be displayed as multiple emoji characters
-- Doesn't work if your platform have no GUI
+- Doesn't work if your OS has no GUI
 - Doesn't work if you are not using Windows, macOS nor Linux
 - Not as powerful as `less` yet